DmitryShvedov88/Space-Photo/README.md

 Use pip (or pip3, if there is a conflict with Python2) to install dependencies.

     pip install -r requirements.txt

+### environment variables
+For the program to function, you will need the following environment variables: NASA_TOKEN, TG_TOKEN, CHAT_ID

 ### Project Goals
 The code is written for educational purposes on online-course for web-developers dvmn.org.